DKYoungOne/JS211_TowersOfHanoi/README.md

 1. Work on Win condition, then work backwards. *done*
 2. Work on isLegal() and make that work before being able to move a piece *done*
 3. Implement isLegal() into movePiece() and make sure that passes tests *done*
+4. Add 3 tests to main.js (will have comments stating they are added tests) *done*
 # index.js
-4. Look at index.js and see what needs to be changed, moved around or altered in the code.
+5. Look at index.js and see what needs to be changed, moved around or altered in the code. *done*
-5. Implement the logic of main.js into index.js so it can be utilized by index.html
+6. Implement the logic of main.js into index.js so it can be utilized by index.html *done*
-6. Once index.js is finalized, work on the index.js implementation to index.html.
+7. Once index.js is finalized, work on the index.js implementation to index.html. *done, technically already finished,* *since DOM interaction is taken care of using JS.*
+8. Add win conditions using logic from main.js, add alert to winning move. *done, added a alert box that tells the player to refresh to play again.*
-7. Profit??
+9. Profit??